SamLynnEvans/Push_swap/README.md

 The checker prints OK if the first stack is sorted and the second stack empty, and KO if anything else.

-The full pdf for the project can be seen here.
+The full pdf for the project can be seen <a href="https://github.com/SamLynnEvans/Push_swap/blob/master/push_swap.pdf">here</a>.

 <b>The algortihm</b>